Andrew the Apostle: Russia and Ukraine

-One of the foundational narratives associated with the history of Orthodoxy in Russia is found in the 12th-century Primary Chronicle, which says that the Apostle Andrew visited Scythia and Greek colonies along the northern coast of the Black Sea before making his way to Chersonesus in Crimea.
-According to this legend, Andrew reached the future location of the capital of Kievan Rus' and foretold the foundation of a great Christian city in Kiev (modern Kyiv) with many churches.
+One of the foundational narratives associated with the history of Orthodoxy in Russia is found in the 12th-century Primary Chronicle, written in Kiev, which says that the Apostle Andrew visited Scythia and Greek colonies along the northern coast of the Black Sea before making his way to Chersonesus in Crimea.
+According to this legend, Andrew reached the future location of the capital of Kievan Rus' and foretold the foundation of a great Christian city in Kiev with many churches.
 Then, "he came to the [land of the] Slovenians where Novgorod now [stands]" and observed the locals, before eventually arriving in Rome.
 Despite the lack of historical evidence supporting this narrative, modern church historians in Russia have often incorporated this tale into their studies.
+The same tale is also found in Ukrainian ecclesiastical discourse.

 Scotland

 The Saltire (or "Saint Andrew's Cross") is the national flag of Scotland.